AIG vs The Hartford

 - Its growth prospects depend on successful execution of market expansion strategies, which carry inherent execution risks.

-- Like AIG, Hartfordβs performance is exposed to macroeconomic and regulatory changes that could impact insurance underwriting and investment returns.
+- Like AIG, Hartford’s performance is exposed to macroeconomic and regulatory changes that could impact insurance underwriting and investment returns.

 AIG (AIG) Next Earnings Date

-AIG is scheduled to report its next earnings for the first quarter ended March 31, 2026, on April 30, 2026, after market close.
-A conference call to review these results is set for May 1, 2026, at 8:30 a.m.
+AIG is scheduled to report its first quarter 2026 earnings, covering the period ended March 31, 2026, on April 30, 2026, after market close.
+A conference call for investors is set for May 1, 2026, at 8:30 a.m.
 ET.
-This follows their most recent Q4 2025 release on February 10, 2026.
+This aligns with the company's historical pattern of late-April releases for Q1 results.

 The Hartford (HIG) Next Earnings Date